 I wish I’d have thought of taking before and after pictures, but I really wasn’t thinking about a blog post until I got done.
 If you follow where the two buttons’ wires actually attach to the circuit board though, you can follow their path from one on-board connector to the other.

 A View of the Wires

 Once I figured that out, then it was just a question of swapping the two pairs of wires.
 One set went to the brown board, and the other went to the green one.

 Here’s another shot.
-Yes, I know, it’s a bit of a gob job.
-But I didn’t know if it was going to work, so I wasn’t real precise about nice clean solder joints.
+Yes, I know, the soldering was a bit of a gob job, but I didn’t know if it was going to work so I wasn’t real precise about nice clean solder joints.
 Plus, since I covered it all with electrical tape, it’s really only ugly for a few minutes.

 So the mouse is done now, and all working.
 It’s different than a regular mouse in a couple of ways.
 For one, my elbow does feel better, but there are some other adjustments I’ve got to make.
 Clicking moves the pointer.
 With a regular mouse, your pressure is applied down, toward the work surface.
 With this mouse, it’s aimed to the right.
 Working with text all day, having to highlight it and getting my cursor in the right spot, can be difficult sometimes.
 I liken it to firing a pistol.
 The act of squeezing the trigger, if it’s done wrong, will make the gun jink to one side, or up.
 The mouse is kind of the same deal.
 I’ll have to figure out how to squeeze so that the mouse doesn’t move.